 The leaves come early in the spring; Weeping Willow is one of the first trees to leaf out.
 The leaves are long, slightly twisted and hang down from the branches.
 They stay on the tree late into the fall, eventually dropping to reveal the graceful form of the branches.
 The flowers are insignificant, so flower and fruit drop is not an issue with this tree.
 Weeping Willow does best in full-sun but it can be planted among other trees where it will quickly grow up into the sun.
 It usually requires no pruning, but branches can be trimmed in winter to reduce the size a little.
 If the tree does grow too large it can be cut back as much as needed.
 New branches will quickly shoot from the bare trunks.

-Weeping Willow is hardy in zones four to nine, which means that it will thrive throughout the United States, except for the southern tip of Florida and the northern parts of Minnesota, Montana and North Dakota.
+Weeping Willow is hardy in zones 4 to 9, which means that it will thrive throughout the United States, except for the southern tip of Florida and the northern parts of Minnesota, Montana and North Dakota.
 So wherever you live you can almost certainly grow this beautiful tree.
 If you have a small garden it is possible to grow this tree in a very large container, like a half-barrel, where it will grow more slowly and can be contained so you can enjoy its beauty for quite a few years.

 It will be happy in almost all types of soil, except very sandy, dry soils.
 It will do best where there is an adequate supply of water, especially in spring, but will grow happily under most conditions.
 Of course if you are planting in normal soil that is not constantly moist, it should receive some extra water during the first year or two until it becomes established.
 Fertilizer is rarely necessary as this tree has deep roots that will find their own food.

-Because this is a large tree it should be planted in an open area away from buildings.
+Because this is a large tree, it should be planted in an open area away from buildings.
 Dig a large hole twice as wide as the container or root-ball and mix in some organic material like compost or peat-moss.
 Plant the tree to the same depth as the container it was in, replace some of the soil, firm it down with your feet, water well and then fill in the hole.
 Your tree will be off to the best start you can give it.